 No matter what type of business you have, it's essential to reach your target audience.
 This isn't the same thing as simply getting website visitors or likes to your social pages.
 It means attracting the right audience, people who actually need your products or services.
-If you want to grow your business and get more customers, targeting is one of the most essential areas for you to focus on.
+If you want to grow your business and get more customers, targeting is one of the essential areas for you to focus on.
 Here are 7 ways to reach your target audience.

 1. Identify your ideal customers